Home Page

 SOCI 306 - Sociology of Work.
 3 Credits.

 Offered intermittently.
-Prereq., SOCI 101S and WRIT 101 and enrollment limited to Sociology and Criminology majors.
+Prereq., WRIT 101.
+Restricted to students in the Sociology and Criminology majors and minors.
 An introduction to contemporary sociological debates on work including overwork, working poor, housework, globalization, mechanization, routinization, surveillance, and unions.
 Special focus on gender and class impacts on working life.

 SOCI 318 - Sociological Research Methods.
 3 Credits.

 Offered every term.
-Prereq., SOCI 101S, Sociology or Criminology majors only or consent of instructor.
+SOCI 202 or STAT 216 or PSYX 222 recommended.
+Restricted to students in the Sociology and Criminology majors and minors.
 Methods of research in the social sciences including naturalistic observation, interviewing, measurement, experiments, surveys, content analysis, and basic data analysis.
-Required of all majors.

 SOCI 325 - Social Stratification.
 3 Credits.

 Offered intermittently.
-Prereq., SOCI 101S or SOCI 220S or SOCI 275S.
 The origins, institutionalization and change of class, status, prestige, power and other forms of social inequality.
 Special attention to the effects of stratification on individuals.

 SOCI 332 - Sociology of the Family.
 3 Credits.

 Offered intermittently.
-Prereq., SOCI 101S.
 Historical, cross-cultural, and analytical study of the family.
 Emphasis on ideology, social structures, and agency affecting family composition and roles.

 SOCI 335 - Juvenile Justice System.
 3 Credits.

 Offered intermittently.
-Prereq., SOCI 101S and SOCI 211S or SOCI 260S.
 An analysis of the juvenile justice system in the United States, including the historical development of policies and practices.
 The role of various social agencies in defining, preventing, and responding to delinquency.

 SOCI 345 - Sociology of Organizations.
 3 Credits.

 Offered intermittently.
-Prereq., SOCI 101S.
 Historical and analytical study of organizations as social systems, with an emphasis on applying theoretical models to analyzing organizational behavior and change.

 SOCI 346 - Rural Sociology.
 3 Credits.

 Offered intermittently.
-Prereq., SOCI 101S.
 Demographic, economic and sociocultural change in rural communities with an emphasis on global economy, political structure, urbanization, and economic and social infrastructure.
 Special attention given to the rural west and Montana.

 SOCI 350 - The Community.
 3 Credits.

 Offered intermittently.
-Prereq., SOCI 101S.
 The study of families, peer groups, neighborhoods, voluntary associations, power structures, social classes and large scale organizations as they come together in local communities.

 SOCI 362 - Sociology of Law Enforcement.
 3 Credits.

 Offered intermittently.
-Restricted to majors in Sociology and Criminology.
-Prereq., SOCI 101S, SOCI 221 and either SOCI 211S or SOCI 260S.
 An examination of policing in society, with emphasis on the cultural context in which it occurs, its structural characteristics, and social psychological processes.

 SOCI 376 - Comparative Criminology.
 3 Credits.

 Offered intermittently.
-Prereq., SOCI 211S or SOCI 221.
 An overview of macro-criminology, including an examination of macro-theoretical perspectives, cross-national variation in crime, and a comparative analysis of criminal justice systems around the world.

 SOCI 382 - Social Psychology and Social Structure.
 3 Credits.

 Offered intermittently.
-Prereq., SOCI 101S.
 The study of the behavior of individuals in social contexts ranging from small groups to societies.
 Topics include attitude change, conformity, power, status, self-concept formation, and decision-making.

 SOCI 386 - Preceptorship in Sociology.
 2-3 Credits.

 Offered every term.
-Prereq., SOCI 101S.
+Restricted to students in the Sociology and Criminology majors.
 Assisting a faculty member by tutoring, conducting review sessions, helping students with research projects, and carrying out other class-related responsibilities.
-Open to juniors and seniors with instructor's consent.
 Proposals must be approved by department chair.

 SOCI 391 - Special Topics.
 1-6 Credits.